 The Company leases its operating facilities under operating leases.
-On October 18, 2005 Nanophase entered into a Lease Amendment amending its current lease for its facilities in Romeoville, Illinois, which, among other things, extended the term of such lease through December 31, 2015 (with the option to extend the term for two additional five year periods) and granted Nanophase an option to purchase such facility in certain instances.
-The current monthly rent on this lease amounts to \$0 for the first five months in 2006 and \$25,000 for the remainder of the year.
+On October 18, 2005 Nanophase entered into a Lease Amendment amending its current lease for its facility in Romeoville, Illinois, which, among other things, extended the term of such lease through December 31, 2015 (with the option to extend the term for two additional five year periods) and granted Nanophase an option to purchase such facility in certain instances.
+The current monthly rent on this lease amounts to \$25,500.
 Nanophase leases its Burr Ridge facility under an agreement whose initial term expired in September 1999.
 The Company exercised its option to extend the lease for five additional one-year terms, the last of which expired in September 2004.
-The initial term of the new lease expires in September 2007, but the Company has options to extend the lease for up to three additional one-year terms.
+The Company executed a new lease for its Burr Ridge facility in September 2004 (with the option to extend the term for three additional one-year periods).
+The initial term of the new lease expired in September 2007.
+The Company exercised its option to extend the lease for one year, which expires in September 2008.
 The current monthly rent on this lease amounts to \$10,643.